 Senate approves Pete Buttigieg as Biden's transportation secretary

-Biden praised former rival a 'new voice with new ideas.'
+Biden praised former rival as a 'new voice with new ideas.'

-Pete Buttigieg, known throughout his 2020 presidential bid as "Mayor Pete," got a big promotion Tuesday to become President Biden's next Transportation Secretary.
+Pete Buttigieg, known throughout his 2020 presidential bid as "Mayor Pete," got a big promotion Tuesday to become President Biden's next transportation secretary.

 "I'm excited to call him Secretary Pete," Senate Majority Leader Chuck Schumer, D-N.Y., quipped of the "outstanding" nominee.